 STEP 3: Estimate future value.
 Compare your fixer-upper to comparable homes in the neighborhood to estimate its probable market value after repairs.
 Be careful not to over-improve—your remodel shouldn’t raise the value of your home more than 15 percent above the median sale price of other houses in the neighborhood.
 Subtract the above amount from the estimated value.

 This gives you an idea of how much you might want to offer on the home.
 Check OCCU’s mortgage calculator to figure out how much house your budget can accommodate.

 Choosing the right loan

 Whatever you decide, make sure you get preapproved for both your mortgage and secure the funds for the renovation before making an offer on a fixer-upper.
-Applying with a credit union can help you save money on interest and fees.
-Apply for an OCCU home loan today to take the first step toward owning that diamond in the rough.
+Getting a mortgage with a credit union can help you save money on interest and fees.
+Start the process for an OCCU home loan today to take the first step toward owning that diamond in the rough.